wolfboys/incubator-streampark-website/community/release/how-to-verify.md

 <font color="red">
 When replying to the email, you must bring the information that you have checked by yourself.
 Simply replying to `+1 approve` is invalid.

-When PPMC votes in the dev@streampark.apache.org streampark community, Please bring the binding suffix to indicate that it has a binding vote for the vote in the streampark community, and it is convenient to count the voting results.
+When PMC votes in the dev@streampark.apache.org streampark community, Please bring the binding suffix to indicate that it has a binding vote for the vote in the streampark community, and it is convenient to count the voting results.

 When IPMC votes in the general@incubator.apache.org incubator community.
 Please bring the binding suffix to indicate that the voting in the incubator community has a binding vote, which is convenient for counting the voting results.
 </font>